Shopify/ui-extensions/packages/post-purchase-ui-extensions/src/components/CalloutBanner/README.md

 CalloutBanner is used to inform buyers about the details of a limited time offer.
 They differ from Banner which is used to report status.

-Guidelines:

-- Never display more than one CalloutBanner
-- Place callout banners near the top of the page to bring the buyer's attention
-- The text should be written as concisely as possible
-- Be considerate and avoid anxiety provoking language:
-  - Avoid exclamation points  – “Wait!
-Before time runs out!”
-  - Give it a feeling of personalization

 ## Props
 optional = ?